puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Next, use the `puppet resource` tool to add some content to our file.

 Running `puppet resource` with a `parameter=value` argument tells Puppet to modify the resource on the system to match the value you set.
-(Note that while this is a great way to test out changes in a development environment, it's not a good way to manage production infrastructure.
+Note: while this is a great way to test out changes in a development environment, it's not a good way to manage production infrastructure.